Catherine Cabeen - Artist

 Artistic Director of Hyphen

 As a choreographer and seeker on the embodied spiritual path, I see all bigotry and bias based on gender, race, religion, sexuality, ethnicity, ability, size, and class as an anathema to our evolution as a species.
 On that note, yes, I believe in evolution, climate change, and science in general.
+I know that Black Live Matter.

 collaboration, and movement invention.

-Hyphen has created 3 evening-length works inspired by New Realists.
+Hyphen created 3 evening-length works inspired by New Realists.
 On the Boards in Seattle, WA commissioned Into the Void, based on the life and work of Yves Klein, in 2011.
 The full work can be viewed @ On the Boards Television.

 On the Boards also commissioned Fire! in 2013, fueled by reflections on Niki de Saint Phalle's Shooting Paintings.
 The Seattle Art Museum commissioned an evening-length site-specific work, Where They May, inspired by Saint Phalle's monumental Tarot Garden for the Olympic Sculpture Park in 2012.

-Hyphen has received support from the Seattle Office of Arts and Cultural Affairs, 4 Culture, The Washington State Arts Commission, the National Performing Network Creation Fund, The Bernstein Foundation, the Mellon Foundation, Lower Manhattan Cultural Council, New York City Department of Cultural Affairs, and generous individual donors.
+Hyphen received support from the Seattle Office of Arts and Cultural Affairs, 4 Culture, The Washington State Arts Commission, the National Performing Network Creation Fund, The Bernstein Foundation, the Mellon Foundation, Lower Manhattan Cultural Council, New York City Department of Cultural Affairs, and generous individual donors.

 Catherine Cabeen in Into the Void, photo editing by Phill Cabeen